HS 11364 – CALIFORNIA DRUG PARAPHERNALIA POSSESSION

 If you successfully complete the program and avoid probation violations the judge will dismiss your charges.
 If you fail to complete your diversion program, you may be ordered to serve time in jail for your offense.
 The chances that you have been charged with this offense without any other charges are slim.
 Those who are charged with health and safety code 11364 often face charges of possession, sales, trafficking, and other offenses as well.

 How Our Defense Attorneys Can Help You

 Those facing charges for violating Health and Safety Code 11364 are invited to contact our law offices by calling 888-250-2865.
-An attorney at the Law Offices of Randy Collins can provide you with a free case evaluation to help you determine what options are available for your California drug crime as well as what steps you can take to help ensure your freedom.
+A Newport Beach Drug Crime Lawyer at the Law Offices of Randy Collins can provide you with a free case evaluation to help you determine what options are available for your California drug crime as well as what steps you can take to help ensure your freedom.

 Let us use our 40 years of combined drug crime defense legal experience to help you avoid a conviction and move on with your life.